• Skip to main content

 Instructions

-• Pat SALMON dry, remove any bones, season with SALT and PEPPER, and rest at room temperature about 20 minutes to remove the chill.
+• Pat the SALMON dry and remove any pin bones.
+Season lightly with SALT and PEPPER.
+If time permits, let it rest at room temperature for 20 minutes to remove the chill.

-• Place salmon skin-side up on preheated grill.
-Close lid and grill salmon 3-5 minutes, or until it releases easily from the grates using tongs.
+• Oil the grill grates.
+Place the salmon flesh-side down on the grill.
+Close the lid and cook for 3 to 5 minutes, or until the salmon releases easily from the grates.

-• Flip salmon over, brush butter over the surface, close lid, and grill a few more minutes until the salmon is opaque and flakes apart easily.
-Well-done salmon will register an internal temperature of 140 degrees Fahrenheit on a meat thermometer (see recipe footnote).
+• Flip the salmon so that its skin faces down, close the lid, and cook for a few more minutes until the salmon is opaque and flakes easily.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️